Dog & Cat Dental Cleaning and Extractions in Seattle, WA

 9. Unusual Lumps or Swelling

-New bumps or swelling should always be checked—some may be harmless, but others could be infections or early tumors.
-A brief exam can provide peace of mind.
+New bumps or swelling should be checked.
+Some are harmless; others could be infection or early tumors.
+A brief exam provides peace of mind.

 10. Eye or Ear Discharge

 Goopy eyes or head-shaking often indicate infection.
-Left untreated, these issues can become painful or impair vision and hearing.
+Left untreated, these can become painful or affect vision and hearing.

 Spay and Neuter Guide